Not Accepting Guests

 Join Couchsurfing to see Jacquie’s full profile.
 It’s free!

-Sports scientist, researcher, hobby musician, don't smoke, no drugs, drink a bit, ambitious, talkative, dry humour, easygoing.
+Sports scientist, researcher, hobby musician, don't smoke, no drugs, enjoy a good craft beer, ambitious, talkative, dry humour, easygoing.

 ME AS A TRAVELLER.

 Independent but sociable, friendly, clean, organised, low maintenance, can sleep almost anywhere, nightowl, would love to cook or bake something for you.

 WHO I AM AND WHAT I DO.

 I'm a sports scientist, with an interest in applied sports science, especially in elite sports.
 Completed my Honours in 2009, far and away the hardest thing I've ever attempted academically-speaking.
 I've also worked in corrective exercise.
 Biggest thing is...I love what I do!
 I'm so lucky to have found, and to be able to pursue, my passion in life.